metablaster/WindowsFirewallRuleset/README.md

 remember what the output of the above command is.

-6. Set current execution policy: (Note that `RemoteSigned` should work too)
+6. Set new execution policy: (Note that `RemoteSigned` should work too)

 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force